Reviewed by: HU Medical Review Board | Last reviewed: March 2023 | Last updated: June 2023

 Things to note about Epzicom

-One of the ingredients in Epzicom, abacavir, can cause severe allergic reactions in certain individuals.
+One of the active ingredients in Epzicom, abacavir, can cause severe allergic reactions in certain individuals.
 Although this is very rare, it is especially true for individuals with a gene mutation called HLA-B*5701.
 A blood test can be used to determine if someone has this mutation before starting the medication.
 An individual may be having an allergic reaction if they have a symptom from two or more of the following categories:

 - Abdominal pain, diarrhea, nausea, vomiting